 |Adolf Hitler - gearhead.|

 |Adolf Hitler appears amused as he finishes a visit to the Volkswagen factory, 1938.
-Attending are Reich Labor Leader Dr Ley (in uniform) and Professor Porsche.
+Attending are Reich Labor Leader Dr. Ley (in uniform) and Professor Porsche.
 Visible in the background are newsreel cameras.|

-|VW Beetles passing through the Brandenburg Gate in 1938|
+|VW Beetles passing through the Brandenburg Gate in 1938, when they were finalized.|

-|A few years later in Berlin|
+|Seven years later in Berlin.|

 Previous Ideas: Josef GanzThe car concept that Hitler came up with which turned into the Beetle was not completely original.
-The idea of a sleek air-cooled coupe had been floating around in German automative circles for years.
+The idea of a sleek air-cooled coupe had been floating around in German automotive circles for years.
 It is worth looking at one such possible source for Hitler's idea, though by no means the only one.
 By providing this alternate explanation for the Beetle, I hope to prove that there is no attempt being made here to glorify Hitler for designing the Volkswagen Beetle.
 You may draw your own conclusion as to the extent to which Hitler "stole" the idea for the Beetle, though I also will provide my own take on the issue.

-|Josef Ganz with one of his designs|
+|Josef Ganz with one of his designs.|

-|Ganz with another of his designs|
+|Ganz with another of his designs.|

 Nobody these days has any interest in defending Hitler, least of all me.
 However, there are two sides to every question, and not giving people who deserve it proper credit (even if they are brutal dictators) is as bad as stealing it.
-It may be true, as author Schilperoord claims, that Hitler saw one of Ganz's designs at a car show in 1932, and that Hitler shut down Ganz's operation not long after Hitler's meeting with Porsche in 1935.
+It may be true, as author Schilperoord claims, that Hitler saw one of Ganz's designs at a car show in 1932 and that Hitler shut down Ganz's operation not long after Hitler's meeting with Porsche in 1935.
 A Ganz car also had the interesting name of "May Bug."
 Those are mighty coincidental facts.

 |A Ganz drawing of his proposed vehicle.
 Decide for yourself if that looks like a Volkswagen Beetle.|

-|A Ganz technical sketch|
+|A Ganz technical sketch.|

-|A Ganz drawing|
+|A Ganz drawing.|

 Let's take one last look.
 First the early prototype VW Beetles, then the Ganz car.
 Decide for yourself.